faunX/pyogamex/README.md

 # OgameX Automation Project
 ### This is a project developed mostly in Python to automate the game called OgameX which is a browser real time game.

-### Right now is only working under Linux because it has some libraries that I haven't found in Windows.

 ## Features: